chronicweirdo/reader/readme.md

 - if a folder is added, also add a watcher
 - if a file in a folder is added, full scan and save to database
 - if a file in a folder is changed, again full scan and save to database

-- if a file in a folde
+### The problem with the scanner service

+- if a folder is moved, the parent folders (original and new) will appear as changed - but this does not mean that data in both those folders needs to be rescaned

 ## Panel Detection